 Prognosis and Staging for Squamous Cell Carcinoma

 The prognosis and expected survival time for a dog with squamous cell carcinoma varies depending on where the tumor is located and how/if it is treated.
-You will find some of this information on your pathology report, and some might come from your oncologist or veterinarian.
+You will find some of this information on your pathology report; some might come from your oncologist or veterinarian.

-Keep in mind that these numbers are statistics, and median survival times quoted here do not apply to any individual dog.
+Remember that the following numbers are statistics, and the median survival times quoted here do not apply to any individual dog.
 The median survival time is the “50/50” number in a study.
 It’s the length of time when half of the dogs had passed away, and half were still alive.
-Do not assume that the numbers below are “how long your dog has to live.”
+Do not assume the numbers below are “how long your dog has to live.”